ashishkumar-ds/data-science-projects/etsy-funnel-conversion-analysis/README.md

 ## Recommendations

-1. **Reduce Cart Abandonment at View Cart Stage**
+1. **Reduce cart abandonment at the View Cart stage** by clearly displaying shipping timelines, removing hidden charges, and improving pricing transparency.

-   - Clearly show shipping times, fees, and remove hidden charges
-2. **Improve Other Payment Methods (Paylater, Biller Services)**
-   - Simplify UI/UX and provide clear FAQs to reduce uncertainty
+2. **Improve performance of Paylater and Biller Services** by simplifying the checkout experience and providing clear guidance or FAQs to reduce uncertainty.

-3. **Capitalize on Virtual Account Popularity**
-   - Highlight this method visually and explain the process clearly to build trust
+3. **Capitalize on the popularity of the Virtual Account payment method** by visually highlighting it and clearly explaining the process to increase trust and usage.

-4. **Fix Checkout Friction**
-   - Streamline steps and reduce page load or validation issues that cause drop-offs
+4. **Fix friction in the checkout stage** by streamlining the steps, minimizing delays, and resolving any validation or technical blockers causing user hesitation.

 ---